Igal Ahouvi: Career

 Ahouvi made his first investment abroad in 1986 in the UK, when he acquired an office building in Northampton for £1.5 million.
 In the following years, he focused on acquiring properties in Israel, especially in Tel Aviv.

 In 1993, Ahouvi further established his business activities in Israel through Partam, a company he founded to handle his investments there.
-His ex-wife, Anat, was a shareholder in Partam and was involved in its real estate activities.
-In 1994, following the reform in Israel regarding the holding of foreign assets and the possibility of exporting Israeli capital from the country, Ahouvi began to raise capital from private investors and public companies, for investments in profitable real estate in the UK, and later in Europe.
+In 1994 Ahouvi began to raise capital from private investors and public companies, for investments in profitable real estate in the UK, and later in Europe.
 The entry into the British market was well-timed, after the collapse of real estate prices there in the early 1990s, a period of rising prices began.
 By 2005, Ahouvi managed to amass, together with partners, a property portfolio valued at £3 billion.
 In those years, he made many investments in partnership with Yitzhak Tshuva's Delek Real Estate Company.
 They purchased a series of properties, including NCP (National Car Parks), which owned about 100 high-rise parking lots in London and other cities, and sold it at a considerable profit after a year.
 At the end of 2005, Delek Real Estate and Ahouvi bought 16 Hilton hotels in the UK for NIS 3.3 billion.
 After the sale, Hilton rented the hotels from the group for a period of 30 years.

 In January 2006, Ahouvi sold an office building in Manchester, which he had originally purchased in July 2000 for £26.75 million, for £36.4 million.
 He immediately entered into another large deal with Delek Real Estate" and the Royal Bank of Scotland for the purchase and rental of 46 hotels belonging to the Marriott chain for NIS 8.3 billion.
 In September 2006, he purchased the private hospital Herzliya Medical Center, and in February 2009 sold it to Israeli's largest HMO, Calit Health Services.

 In March 2007, Ahouvi acquired control of the real estate company Ravad, which is traded on the Tel Aviv Stock Exchange.
 Through Ravad, he raised several hundreds of millions of NIS in bonds, and invested in various properties throughout Europe.
 In one transaction Ahouvi purchased, directly and through Ravad, in partnership with George Horesh, six Debenhams stores in the UK for 384 million NIS, and sold them after six months to a large British pension fund for approx. 438 million NIS.
 At the time, he also invested in properties in Israel, among other things he purchased the old commercial center in Ramat Aviv, and planned to build a residential tower in its place.
 Finally he sold the land.